• Skip to primary navigation

 Baked Jerk Chicken Wings

-These Jerk Chicken Wings are just layered in flavors.
-Marinated in spices that are favorites of Jamaican style cooking.
-Make it as spicy as you'd like and add in cooling tangy lime juice for a very smokey, flavorful meal.
+These Baked Jerk Chicken Wings are just layered in flavors.
+Marinated in spices that are favorites of Jamaican style cooking with a hint of sweetness.
+Make it as spicy as you'd like and add in cooling tangy lime juice for a meal that has tons of flavor.

 Jerk chicken wings on platter with limes and coleslaw